 As our class works together to uncover global environmental issues, we learn about the individual scholars featured in these and other films produced by DiCaprio.
 Representing social, economic, political and scientific interests and communities, experts lead us through stories and examples from around the world, sharing personal insights, history, scientific data and innovative solutions.

 Students in 805-283 Environmental Studies are asked to select one of the scholars featured in any of these movies for an in-depth report and presentation on their life, education, and the events leading to the position they defend in the film.
 Scholars' current projects, research, challenges, and advancements in the field are discussed.

-The course is designed so that student projects bring to light the interdisciplinary context of Environmental Studies in social, physical, and applied sciences.
+The project is designed so that student projects can bring to light, in their own words, the interdisciplinary context of Environmental Studies in social, physical, and applied sciences.

 DiCaprio's UN Speech

 NATIONAL PARKS OF THAILAND